alpersonalwebsite/learn-typescript/README.md

-# TypeScript: a typed superset of JS
+# TypeScript: the typed superset of JS

 [![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)](https://opensource.org/licenses/MIT)

-**Handling data in a predictable way**
+---

-This is an ongoing work.
+**This is an ongoing work.
 See this repo, until new advice, as a collection of notes.
-Thanks!
+Thanks!**

+---

 ## Notes